-The file manager is the most used software that gives a user interface of any file.
+The file manager is the most used software that gives a user interface for any file.
 A well-arranged set of anything can make your work easier.
 A file manager does the same thing.
-There are different file managers for Linux with different innovative features that made their users operation a comfortable one.
-Today we shall take an endeavor to find the best Linux file manager by discussing some most discussed mangers.
+There are different file managers for Linux with different innovative features that make their user’s operation a comfortable one.
+Today we shall take endeavor to find the best Linux file manager by discussing some most discussed managers.

 Best Linux File Manager: Most Discussed